 Here are some ideas on how to store unpeeled ginger even longer.

+a.
 Planting Unpeeled Ginger

 Need a way to store unpeeled ginger?
 Well, you can store your unpeeled ginger rhizomes and also get a steady supply of fresh ones.

-Simply plant your ginger in a pot of soil.
+Plant your ginger in a pot of soil.
 As long as you remember to water the ginger, it will sprout and grow.

 Whenever you need ginger, uproot a ginger plant and take a piece of the rhizome.
 These actions will not have adverse effects on the ginger plant and it will continue to grow.
 This way, you can use and replicate your ginger simultaneously.